 What is robotic stereotactic radiosurgery, e.g. Cyberknife?

 Stereotactic radiosurgery is a medical procedure that utilizes very accurately targeted, large “killing” doses of radiation.
-This noninvasive “operation” has proven to be an effective alternative to surgery or conventional radiation for treating many small tumors and a few other select medical disorders. see video and here and read reviews here and here.
+This noninvasive “operation” has proven to be an effective alternative to surgery or conventional radiation for treating many small tumors and a few other select medical disorders. see video and read reviews here and here.

 Conditions treated with Cyberknife: